theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper-dashboard/README.md

 Install `npm`, [Node Package Manager](https://www.npmjs.com/get-npm).

 Then, `cd` into `./TwitterFireScraperDashboard/TwitterFireScraperDashboard/`.
+All the below commands should take place in the same directory as `package.json`.

-Run `npm install` to install packages that the project depends upon.
+1. Run `npm install` to install packages that the project depends upon.

-Run `npm build` to compile the TypeScript into JavaScript.
+2. Run `npm build` to compile the TypeScript into JavaScript.

+	Alternatively, you can run `npm watch-tsc` to auto-build TypeScript into JavaScript when the TypeScript changes.

-Then, run `npm start` to start the web application.
+3. Then, run `npm start` to start the web application.

+	Alternatively, you can run `npm watch-node` to auto-reload the Node.js web app.

-To visit the site, go to `localhost:3000`.
+4. To visit the site, go to `localhost:3000`.

-This web application will attempt to detect if the TwiiterFireScraper web API is running and will notify you if it is successful.
+This web application will attempt to detect if the TwitterFireScraper web API is running and will notify you if it is successful.

 ## Developing